dojo/docs/dojo/config.rst

 On occasion, developers may choose not to locate dojo resources in the standard location (i.e. relative to the dojo/dojo.js core file).
 In such cases it is necessary to tell dojo where to find those resources.
 The dojoConfig parameters available for this are as follows:

 baseUrl: '/assets/mydojo/'
   When using multiple versions of dojo in parallel in a given site, or if the core dojo.js file has been renamed when creating a custom build, the baseUrl parameter should be used to indicate where the dojo core is located.
 This may also be necessary for sites that use the <base> tag which can confuse some browsers (e.g. IE6).
-The value for baseUrl should be the directory that contains the dojo.js or dojo.xd.js file.
+The value for baseUrl should be the directory that contains the dojo.js file.
 The value should always be defined with an ending slash (/) character.

 modulePaths: {'foo': '../../bar'}
   Using this parameter is the equivalent of calling dojo.registerModulePath('foo','../../bar') and is necessary to allow dojo to locate custom modules.
 For more information on creating and using custom modules, some informations you can find at :ref:`dojo.registerModulePath <dojo/registerModulePath>`.